MandarinMeaningBank/MandarinMeaningBank.github.io/README.md

 # Mandarin SemBank
-This is a website which vividly shows annotaiton results in Mandarin SemBank.
-Search funciton can also be used.
+A website where you can explore annotation results and search for intriguing phenomena within Mandarin SemBank.

 URL Link: https://mandarinmeaningbank.github.io/